 Specifies the disconnect interval in seconds.
 The value can range from zero to 86400.
-We suggest you set the value to "15".
+We suggests you set the value to "15".
 When no output is available from JES for this time period, PSF ends the session with the network printer.
 If the value is set to zero, PSF does not end the session because of lack of output, and other IPDS hosts will not be able to share the printer.

-Handling z/OS Connectivity Problems
+Handling OS/390 Connectivity Problems

-If you encounter problems when pinging a network printer from z/OS, here is how to resolve them.
+If you encounter problems when pinging a network printer from OS/390, here is how to resolve them.

-Ping is Not Successful
+Ping Is Not Successful